Amanda-Tojal/revirae/README.md

 ---

-## 3.Análises de Resistência Antiicrobiana
+## 3.Análises de Resistência Antimicrobiana
 ### Passo 1: Download do Arquivo
 Faça o download do arquivo `combined_amr_results.csv` a partir do **CZID**.